Overview of the Discipline

 Undergraduates majoring, or thinking about majoring, in philosophy should be aware of a number of resources available to our majors.

-Third, the department sponsors outreach efforts to women and undergraduate minority students interested in or already studying philosophy.
-Katie Howe (firstname.lastname@example.org) is the 2018-19 Department of Philosophy Outreach Coordinator.
-As part of this job, Katie is available to meet with anyone--especially women and minority students--who would like to talk their experiences in the department and/or program, or who would like to talk about pursuing philosophy further.
+Second, the department sponsors outreach efforts to women and undergraduate minority students interested in or already studying philosophy.
+Philosophy PhD student Audrey Guilbault is currently the Department of Philosophy Minorities and Philosophy (MAP) Coordinator.
+As part of this job, Audrey is available to meet with anyone--especially women and minority students--who would like to talk their experiences in the department and/or program, or who would like to talk about pursuing philosophy further.
 One of the reasons our department created this position is that studies continue to find that philosophy is one of the least proportionate fields in the humanities with respect to diversity, and we want to work on this as much as possible.
 UChicago Philosophy PhD students associated with MAP have created a guide with their suggestions about applying to graduate school.